codeswot/sentMortem/TOOLS.md

 ### Express.js
 - Purpose: Express.js is a minimalist web application framework for Node.js.
 It simplifies the development of server-side applications and provides the necessary tools for routing, handling requests, and building RESTful APIs.
 - Benefits:
-  - Lightweight and flexible, allowing developers to create custom backend solutions tailored to the specific needs of SentMoterm.
+  - Lightweight and flexible, allowing developers to create custom backend solutions tailored to the specific needs of SentMotem.
   - Extensive middleware support for handling authentication, data validation, and error handling.
   - Easy integration with other Node.js libraries and frameworks.
   - Well-documented with a large community, ensuring ample resources and support.